udevbe/greenfield/README.md

 ### Compatible Clients & Toolkits
 The core wayland protocol is implemented as well as the *stable* xdg shell protocol.
 As such it is possible to run applications with a compatible widget toolkit.
 Supported toolkits are:
- - GTK+ 3.22.30 (tested)
+ - GTK+ 3.22.30 or later (tested)
- - Qt 5.11 (untested)
+ - Qt 5.11 or later (untested)

 ## Applications

-Greenfield is in essence an entire Wayland compositor running in the browser.
-As such it does not care where and how client applications run.
+Because Greenfield is in essence an entire Wayland compositor running in the browser, it does not care where and how client applications run.
 This has some interesting implications:

 ### Remote Applications

-Native wayland applications can connect to an in-browser compositor by talking to a local application endpoint daemon.
+Native wayland applications can connect to the in-browser compositor by talking to a local application endpoint server.
-This application endpoint daemon presents itself as a locally running wayland compositor while in reality it forwards (nearly) all messages between the the actual browser compositor & the native application.
+This application endpoint server presents itself as a locally running native wayland compositor while in reality it forwards (nearly) all messages between the actual browser compositor & the native application.
 The in-browser compositor is not limited to handling a single application endpoint.
 Any number of endpoints can establish a connection.
 As a consequence **different wayland applications can run on different physical hosts while being connected to the same compositor.**

-The process serving the compositor JavaScript & HTML files also functions as the discovery point between application endpoints and connected browser compositors.
-It allows for application endpoints and connected browsers to setup a direct connection, resulting in no intermediate relaying between a native application & the remote browser.
+The in-browser compositor and the local application endpoint server use a direct websocket connection.
+As such there is no delaying and/or relaying intermediate party involved.
+This made possible by the fact that websocket connections are not bound to the same origin policy, unlike ordinary http connections.

 ### Web Applictions